10 Types of Healthcare Data: The Complete Guide for 2026

 Healthcare organizations that invest early in genomic data infrastructure and expertise are positioning themselves at the forefront of next-generation care.

-You're not just treating a condition—you’re understanding why it occurs, how to catch it early, and how to treat it in the most effective way possible.
+You're not just treating a condition; you're understanding why it occurs, how to catch it early, and how to treat it in the most effective way possible.

 9. Administrative Records and Claims Databases